-A £110m investment in our Engineering facilities will transform our Stephenson building into the home for people who make things happen.
+A £110m investment in our Eengineering facilities will transform our Stephenson Building into the home for people who make things happen.

 Stephenson will be the home for people who make things work.

-The project captures the building’s 70 years of heritage and will transform it into a place to engage, support, and challenge students to fulfil their potential.
+The project is capturing the building’s 70 years of heritage, transforming it into a place to engage, support, and challenge students to fulfil their potential.
 From inclusive education spaces to multi-purpose teaching laboratories, the building will offer a world-class experience for students and researchers.
 Stephenson will also host three extraordinary hubs for our research strengths; digital manufacturing, sustainable propulsion, and biomedical engineering.

 We asked the project architect, Mal Lorimer, to tell us more about the specialist facilities that future students and researchers can expect from this beacon of education and innovation.